Bell ringers in Ashover church

 Church Flowers

 All churches have dedicated bands of helpers to decorate the churches every week but especially for Easter, Harvest and Christmas.
-The annual Well Dressings at Brackenfield and Wessington both include flower festivals in the churches with beautiful displays.

-Contact for Ashover Flower Guild: Anne Eyley 01246 590693
+Contact for Ashover Flower Guild: TBA

-Contact: Mary Mellor 01246 591181
+Contacts: Keith and Mary Mellor 01246 591181

 May Day Carnival